Mislata: Transport links

 Mislata is well connected with central Valencia.
 In addition to several bus routes, Mislata now has two metro stations, Mislata and Mislata-Almassil.
 A third station, Nou d'Octubre is nearby.
 Mislata is the only town outside the city of Valencia to be categorised as "zone A" by the private taxi system.

 Local festivals

-In addition to the famous Falles festival which runs from 15–20 March, numerous other festivals also take place such as those in honour of Saint Michael Archangel (in September) or Saint Francis of Assisi (in October).
+In addition to the famous Falles festival which runs from 15 to 20 March, numerous other festivals also take place such as those in honour of Saint Michael Archangel (in September) or Saint Francis of Assisi (in October).

 Monuments and places of interest

 Mislata's main places of interest are the church of the "Mare de Déu dels Àngels" (Virgin of the Angels) and the "Creu Coberta" (Covered Cross) that separates the town from Valencia.

 Local politics

 Until 2003, Mislata was controlled by the Spanish Socialist Workers' Party (PSOE), either with an absolute majority or with the support of United Left.
 The People's Party had a majority administration from 2003 until 2011.
 Since then the PSOE has had an absolute majority.